 We have also planted many exotic beautification plants such as roses, lavenders, hebes and a wide variety of bulbs to add to the general beauty of Romsey Park.
 New greens, tees, bunkers and fairways add to the challenge of the golf course.

 Soil testing of the fairways in early 2015 indicated that they were lacking in both Calcium (Ca) and Magnesium (Mg).
 In September of 2015 we spread 30 tonne of lime (Ca) and in May 2016 we spread 30 tonne of dolomite lime (Mg).
-This material will now settle into the soil and we will again soil test in May of 2017 to discover what other work we have to do to bring the fairway soil up to expected standard.
+This material will now settle into the soil.
+Soil testing in May of 2017 indicated we needed to apply a Nitrogen, Phosphorous, and Potash (Potassium), NPK fertiliser.
+This was spread across the course in mid September.

 In early 2016 the club contacted Deep Creek Land Care and the Macedon Ranges Shire Council (MRSC) with a view to discussing the locating of nesting boxes within the Park.
 William Terry (MRSC) was more than happy to visit the Park and to discuss options re nesting boxes.
 It was decided that we would build and locate 30 nesting boxes, in groups of ~10, across the Park.
 Of these 15 would be for small birds, Tree Creepers, Striated Pardalotes and many smaller parrots and 15 for small marsupials such as phascogales and antechinus.
 The boxes were put in place across the will Park on Friday June 17th.
 The Golf Club will work with the Environment Officers of MRSC to take a census each April/May.
 This census will show us just how many of the boxes are being used, which creatures are using them and, over time, indicate the health and size of the Romsey Park populations of these smaller creatures.